-We have audited the financial statements of the Architect of the Capitol (AOC), which comprise the balance sheets as of September 30, 2023 and 2022, and the related statements of net costs, changes in net position, and combined statements of budgetary resources for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Architect of the Capitol (AOC), which comprise the balance sheets as of September 30, 2024 and 2023, and the related statements of net costs, changes in net position, and combined statements of budgetary resources for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the AOC as of September 30, 2023 and 2022, and its net costs, changes in net position, and budgetary resources for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the AOC as of September 30, 2024 and 2023, and its net costs, changes in net position, and budgetary resources for the years then ended in accordance with U.S. generally accepted accounting principles.